JeremWatts/JeremPythonScripts/README.md

 **Use-Case Example:** Optimizing art for games.

-### ❗ `time.py`
+### ❗ `time.py` ⏰
 **Purpose:**

    Display system time.

 **How to Use:**
    1. Open command prompt, type `taskschd.msc`, press enter.
+   2. Have this script open in a cmd window on startup.
+I might detail the steps for this here one day.
+Use an LLM in the mean time.

+**Use-Case Example:** You're seethingly sick of windows' explorer.exe and you still want to see the time.

+### ❗ `t+v.py` ⏰+🔊
+**Purpose:**

+   Display system time in 5min increments, and let you input a float for volume control or even simply press enter to receive time again.

+**How to Use:**
+   1. Open command prompt, type `taskschd.msc`, press enter.
-   2. Have the script open in a cmd window on startup.
+   2. Have this script open in a cmd window on startup.
 I might detail the steps for this here one day.
 Use an LLM in the mean time.

 **Use-Case Example:** You're seethingly sick of windows' explorer.exe and you still want to see the time.